innovacy/Up/README.md

       "cacheNoUpdates": false    // if set to true, no checks will be performed if a file was updated, once a md file was parsed.
 You will have to delete the cache manually.
     }

+### Custom modifications for all pages

+You want to add your own modifications in the html that is generated?
+Nothing easier than that.
+Find the file page.tpl in the Up folder and edit it as you wish.
+You only need to keep the variables like {$meta} in place.